-Mr David Gordon MBChB, MRCS, MD, FRCS (Tr & Orth) Consultant Orthopaedic Surgeon Honorary Senior Lecturer (University College London) Specialising in foot, ankle and knee conditions Gold Medal Award Winner
+Mr David Gordon MBChB, MRCS, MD, FRCS (Tr & Orth) Consultant Orthopaedic Surgeon Honorary Senior Lecturer (University College London) Specialising in foot and ankle conditions, Gold Medal Award Winner

 Mr David Gordon is a fellowship trained consultant orthopaedic surgeon, specialising in foot and ankle surgery, as well as trauma.
 He is on the UK General Medical Council Specialist Register.
 He was raised in London and qualified from Liverpool Medical School.
 His 6 years specialist training took place in London, including the famous Royal National Orthopaedic Hospital, Stanmore, where he also spent an additional 2 years undertaking research, being awarded a Higher Postgraduate Medical Doctorate (MD).